Panic-At-The-DiskDrive/Panic-At-The-DiskDrive/README.md

 # Hi there 👋, My name is Danielle 🏳️‍⚧️
 ### -Graphic Designer-

 I am a Graphic Designer from Argentina, venturing (fearfully) into the Developer´s World.
+I’m a trans man (assigned female at birth), and I believe visibility matters in tech.

 - 😄 My pronouns are He/They
 - 💬 I speak Spanish, English and Italian.
-- ⚡ Fun fact: **This is my backup account 😋**<br />  <br />
+- ⚡ Fun fact: **This is my backup account 😋**

 <p align="left">
 <a href="https://www.figma.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/figma/figma-icon.svg" alt="figma" width="40" height="40"/> </a>